 These power strips usually have two types of power connectors for the servers.
-The most-frequently used connector for servers in Germany is IEC 320-C13, also known as a cold-device plug.
-Devices that use heavier loads, typically over 2,000 W, are usually fed with IEC 320-C19, a rectangular plug with three horizontal contacts arranged in a triangle.
+The most commonly used connection for servers in Germany is the IEC 320-C13, also known as the cold appliance connection, or the IEC 320-C15, also known as the warm appliance connection.
+Devices that use heavier loads, typically over 2,000 W, are usually fed with IEC 320-C19 or IEC 320-C21, a rectangular plug with three horizontal contacts arranged in a triangle.